-GenusWave is the technology innovator founded by marine biologists on the principle that wild animals and busy humans both need their space.
-Our breakthrough, called Targeted Acoustic Startle Technology (TAST), was developed at St Andrews University and generates sound that deters predatory seals from salmon farms – without harming the seals or the salmon.
+GenusWave designs and manufactures sound technologies that benefit both animals and people.
+Our first breakthrough, Targeted Acoustic Startle Technology (TAST), emits a sound that keeps predatory seals from salmon farms and fisheries – without harming the seals or the salmon.

-TAST is light-years more advanced than primitive acoustic deterrent devices and is the only acoustic deterrent approved by the highly respected and influential Aquaculture Stewardship Council (ASC).
+Light-years more advanced than primitive acoustic deterrent devices (ADDs), TAST meets every requirement of the U.S. Marine Mammal Protection Act (MMPA) and is the only acoustic deterrent approved by the influential and highly regarded Aquaculture Stewardship Council (ASC).

 TAST can be calibrated to affect only the targeted predator species, including seals.